 And then we have lots of support:

-…since that time have supported an estimated 1 million smokers…principle of a universal offer of support…combination of behavioural support…local areas…delivering stop smoking support…to support smokers…the package of support offered by a local stop smoking service…
+Since that time we have supported an estimated 1 million smokers…principle of a universal offer of support…combination of behavioural support…local areas…delivering stop smoking support…to support smokers…the package of support offered by a local stop smoking service.

 Could this be could be a candidate for the prize of coming last in a competition run by the Plain English Campaign?